United States lighting energy policy: Energy Independence and Security Act of 2007

-Incandescent phase-out
+Incandescent light bulb ban

 EISA 2007 set new performance requirements for certain common light bulbs, requiring that these bulbs become approximately 25-30% more efficient than the light bulbs of 2008 by 2012–2014.
 Overall, the intent of this was to bring into the market more efficient light bulbs.
 Some new incandescent products could be introduced by the effective dates of the law, including a bulb by General Electric that will decrease the amount of energy required.
 Non-incandescent bulbs, such as compact fluorescent (CFL) and light emitting diodes (LED) already meet the Tier I standards introduced.
 Some companies worked to stop the sales of incandescent bulbs in anticipation of the standards changes.
 For example, the home decor and furniture company IKEA phased out the stock and sale of incandescent bulbs at their stores in the US and Canada, starting in August 2011.

-Defunding of incandescent phaseout
+Defunding of incandescent ban

 In December 2011, the U.S. Congress defunded enforcement of EISA light-bulb performance requirements as part of the Consolidated Appropriations Act in the 2012 federal budget.
 However, a representative of the American lighting industry said that "the industry has moved on" and that American manufacturers have already retooled production lines to make other bulbs.